pkp/pkp-docs/dev/plugin-guide/en/getting-started.md

 In this guide, we will create a generic plugin that we will call the Tutorial Example.

-> Download [the plugin](https://github.com/pkp/tutorialExample) we will from GitHub.
+> Download [the plugin](https://github.com/pkp/tutorialExample) we will build in this tutorial from GitHub.
 {:.notice}

 A plugin stores all of its files in one directory in OJS or OMP.
 Our example plugin will be a `generic` plugin, so we put it in that directory.
 Every plugin requires three files.